coda/packs-sdk/docs/guides/blocks/sync-tables.md

 Some APIs vary the shape of the data returned based on the account being accessed.
 For example, an issue tracker may allow users to define custom fields for their bug reports, which the API also returns.
 A sync table must have a defined schema that represents the data for each item, but it is possible to expand that schema to accommodate these variations by using a dynamic schema.
 See the [Dynamic sync tables guide][dynamic_sync_tables] for more information on how to use this feature.

+## Caching & recalculation {: #caching}

+A sync table is not a live view into an external data source, but rather a snapshot of the data stored at the time of the last sync.
+Unlike formulas which are recalculated automatically when the parameters change, changes to sync table parameters will only be reflected during the next sync.

+It's recommended that you reduce or disable [HTTP caching][fetcher_caching] of the fetcher requests used to populate your sync table.
+When users manually resync a table they expect the latest results, and HTTP caching can interfere with that.
+Caching may still be appropriate for requests that retrieve the same data during each sync formula execution.

 [samples]: ../../samples/topic/sync-table.md
 [help_center]: https://help.coda.io/en/articles/3213629-using-packs-tables-to-sync-your-data-into-coda